CanonicalLtd/maas-docs/en/manage-cli-advanced.md

 hostname ensure it is resolvable.
 Next, you will be prompted for the secret key that is stored in file `/var/lib/maas/secret` on the API server.

-You can get the above information from the web UI by visiting the 'Nodes' page, then the Controller tab, and clicking the button 'Add rack controller'.
+You can get the above information from the web UI by visiting the 'Controllers' page and clicking the button 'Add rack controller'.
 Here is an example of what you may see:

 ![cli-install-rackd][img__2.2_cli-install-rackd]